Email our energy experts or call 541-685-7088 for more information.

 EWEB may request a pre or post-inspection of the project to verify compliance with program requirements.
 The rebate check will be sent directly to the applicant 4-6 weeks after approval.

 As a business or multifamily owner, having a public level 2 charging station can help increase the convenience and affordability of driving electric for your employees, customers, and tenants.
 Level 2 EVSE can provide 20 plus miles of driving range per hour of charging.
 Learn more about level 2 charging stations and developing infrastructure to charge plug-in electric vehicles.
+We offer the following rebates:

 Qualifications for Level 2 EVSE

 Direct current fast charging (DCFC) stations offer rapid charging speeds of over 100 miles of driving range per hour of charging.
 Learn more about DCFC stations and developing infrastructure to charge plug-in electric vehicles.
+We offer the following rebates:

 Qualifications for DCFC EVSE